elixir-ecto/ecto/README.md

 Notice how the storage (repository), the data (entity) and the behaviour (model) are decoupled, with the model acting as a thin layer connecting the repository and the data.
 This provides many benefits:

 * By containing just data, we guarantee that entities are light-weight, serializable structures.
-In many languages, the entities are represented by large, complex objects, with entwined state transactions;
+In many languages, the entities are represented by large, complex objects, with entwined state transactions, which makes serialization particularly hard;
 * By providing behaviour in modules, they are easy to compose (it is a matter of composing functions).
 You can easily have different entities sharing the same set of validations.
 Or the same entity being controlled by a different set of validations and rules on different parts of the application.
 For example, a Weather entity may require a different set of validations and data integrity rules depending on the role of the user manipulating the data;
 * By concerning only with storage, operations on the repository are simple and fast.
 You control the steps your data pass through before entering the repository.
 We don't pollute the repository with unecessary overhead, providing straight-forward and performant access to storage;